Also known as: Preauricular tag and Preauricular pit

 - An inherited tendency to have this facial feature

-- A genetic syndrome that has preauricular pits or tags as one feature
+- A genetic syndrome that includes having these pits or tags

 - A sinus tract problem (an abnormal connection between the skin and tissue underneath)

 - What exactly is the problem (skin tag, pit, or other)?

 - Are both ears affected or only one?